inno-devops-labs/S24-core-course-labs/monitoring/LOGGING.md

 ### Grafana

-In this logging stack, Grafana visualizes the log metrics in the web interface exposed at port `3000`.
+In this logging stack, Grafana visualizes the logs/metrics in the web interface exposed at port `3000`.
+It provides the UI for data aggregation and visualization.
+Displays the queries results from loki.

 ### Loki

-Loki aggregates and stores the logs.
+It is responsible for aggregating and storing the logs.
+Handles the queries.

 ### Promtail

-Delivers the log content to loki.
+It processes the local logs and transfers them to loki.

 ## Screenshots